-13.7.33 The initial site preparations and construction activities associated with the project area have the potential to alter surface water flows and drainage patterns by:
+- 13.7.35 The initial site preparations and construction activities associated with the Principal Application Site have the potential to alter surface water flows and drainage patterns by: - Altering existing flow paths and changing the distribution of surface drainage across the development site; - Reducing infiltration and increasing surface runoff as a result of soil compaction by construction vehicles; and

-- Altering existing flow paths and changing the distribution of surface drainage across the development site; - Reducing infiltration and increasing surface runoff as a result of soil compaction by construction vehicles; and - Increasing the proportion of impermeable surfaces in a catchment and therefore reducing infiltration.
-The development of surface infrastructure also has the potential to change surface flows and infiltration rates as a result of changes to land use (i.e. by increasing the proportion of impermeable surfaces in a drainage catchment) and altering site runoff characteristics. - 13.7.34 The construction of the Facility therefore has the potential to increase surface water runoff, which could adversely affect the hydrology and geomorphology of the surface drainage network as the Application Site is currently largely undeveloped and the majority of the Application Site is permeable.
-The Facility will increase the impermeable area of the Application Site.
-The impact of climate change (increased rainfall intensity and duration) also has the potential to increase the volume of surface water runoff from the Application Site.
+- Increasing the proportion of impermeable surfaces in a catchment and therefore reducing infiltration.
+The development of surface infrastructure also has the potential to change surface flows and infiltration rates as a result of changes to land use (i.e. by increasing the proportion of impermeable surfaces in a drainage catchment) and altering site runoff characteristics. - 13.7.36 The construction of the Facility therefore has the potential to increase surface water runoff, which could adversely affect the hydrology and geomorphology of the surface drainage network as the Principal Application Site is currently largely undeveloped and the majority of the Principal Application Site is permeable.
+The Facility will increase the impermeable area of the Principal Application Site.
+The impact of climate change (increased rainfall intensity and duration) also has the potential to increase the volume of surface water runoff from the Principal Application Site.

-13.7.35 The project will include embedded mitigation measures to control surface runoff during the construction phase, including the creation of a construction stage drainage system (Table 13.9).
+13.7.37 The project will include embedded mitigation measures to control surface runoff during the construction phase, including the creation of a construction stage drainage system (Table 13-7).
 These measures will help to control the release of surface waters from construction activities and prevent changes to surface runoff and flood risk.
-The magnitude of impact is therefore expected to be negligible.
+The magnitude of effect is therefore expected to be negligible.

-13.7.36 Any changes to flood risk are likely to be confined to the Wyberton Marsh drainage catchment, which contains more than ten commercial and industrial units.
+13.7.38 Any changes to flood risk are likely to be confined to the Wyberton Marsh drainage catchment, which contains more than ten commercial and industrial units.
 The receptor has therefore been assigned a medium sensitivity.

-13.7.37 The negligible magnitude of impact and the medium sensitivity of the receptors would result in an impact of minor adverse significance.
+13.7.39 The negligible magnitude of effect and the medium sensitivity of the receptors would result in an effect of minor adverse significance.

-13.7.38 Surface water from the Application Site shall be managed through the use of an existing attenuation pond located to the south of the Application Site before discharging via surface water ditches at a controlled rate into the IDB drain adjacent to the Application Site.
+13.7.40 Surface water from the Principal Application Site shall be managed through the use of an existing attenuation pond located to the south of the Principal Application Site before discharging via surface water ditches at a controlled rate into the IDB drain adjacent to the Principal Application Site.

-13.7.39 Following implementation of these additional mitigation measures, the potential for impacts associated with increased surface water flood risk will be reduced to a negligible magnitude.
+13.7.41 Following implementation of these additional mitigation measures, the potential for effects associated with increased surface water flood risk will be reduced to a negligible magnitude.